RobertArtigas/DCT2SQL/README.md

 The dictionaries should be SQL ready to be generated correctly and there are a number of audit templates to help you check and correct your dictionary.

-The templates have documentation built in that shows on the screen.
+The UTILITY templates have documentation built in that shows on the screen.
 Documentation is updated and improved on a regular basis.
 And since these templates only create output text files, they do not cause any changes to your existing systems and operations.

+### Conversion of DATA from ISAM to SQL task
+ The DCT2SQL templates do not handle conversion of the data in your ISAM files.
+ The additional task where you have to create procedures to output all your table's data as a CSV file is done by the DUMPLOAD code generator.
+ You will still have to create the SQL backend table LOAD query script.
+That is dependent on your SQL backend and you will have to build that QUERY yourself.

 # Clarion Live Webinars explaining how to use the DCT2SQL templates